 The highest average salaries go to Real Estate Analysts, who bring in close to $67K per year, though Senior Business Analysts are not far behind at $64K along with Banking Branch Managers (about $58K) and SalesForce.com Administrators (around $52K).
 With salaries averaging $35K, Personal Bankers are among the lowest paid at The Huntington National Bank.

 Years of Experience

-For those with one to four years of experience, median paychecks reach around $44K per year.
-Respondents who have been working for five to nine years make $56K annually on average.
-The largest fraction of The Huntington National Bank people (29 percent) have been working for 20 years or more and earn about $80K per year on average.
+Those who have five to nine years of work experience see average salaries of approximately $52K annually.
+The largest fraction of The Huntington National Bank people (38 percent) have been working for one to four years and earn $46K per year on average.

 Certifications and Degrees